djbrownbear/djbrownbear/README.md

 ## Hi 👋, my name is Aaron Brown.

 I am a software engineer in the San Francisco Bay Area.
-I enjoy applying my background in food, real estate, and financial services to software engineering.
+I enjoy applying my background in food, real estate, and financial services to software engineering and would love to chat with you more.

 ## GitHub Stats: